 I learned I’d attend a real Spring cattle branding, ride horseback, commune with nature, and try sapphire panning (Never heard of it?
 Me neither).
 Nothing about my trip would resemble my usual day-to-day (makes sense New York City vs a luxury dude ranch, definitely not the same) and that’s exactly what I wanted.

 Triple Creek Ranch

 A member of Relais and Château, Triple Creek sits in the heart of the Bitterroot Mountain Range in Darby, Montana an hour and a half drive from Missoula.

-I arrived in late afternoon, climbing a long winding road that links the private cabins and guest houses to the main lodge and the rest of the property.
+I arrived in the late afternoon, climbing a long winding road that links the private cabins and guest houses to the main lodge and the rest of the property.
 A herd of wild elk grazing in a field greeted me.
 I took it as a good sign.
 Only a few hours into my adventure and I was discovering wildlife I’d never seen before.

 My Cabin: Trapper